 When a new government takes office it brings two things with it to govern: people and policy.
 The Institute for Government has looked in the past at how well prepared the people are for government, and it has also examined how policy is made in government.
-This project seeks to add to the Institute’s work on the policy making process by studying how policy is developed when a party is in opposition and what affect this has on policies taken into government and their implementation.
+This project complements the Institute’s existing work on policy making by studying how policy is developed when a party is in opposition, and what effect this has on policies taken into government.

 - the 1992-1994 Commission on Social Justice

 - the 2007-10 development of the Conservatives’ Work Programme

 - the progress of Universal Credit up to 2010.

 - How policy making is affected by the resources available – in expertise, information, analysis and opportunities for challenge.